 How custom variable fonts supercharged Boehringer’s global rebrand by Interbrand.

 BOEHRINGER INGELHEIM, has been transforming the lives of animals and humans around the world for over a century.
-Last year, the German pharmaceutical company underwent a transformation of its own through a complete rebrand spearheaded by Interbrand with Monotype as its partner in type.
+Last year, the German pharmaceutical company underwent a transformation of its own which included a complete rebrand spearheaded by Interbrand with Monotype as its partner in type.
 Here’s how custom variable fonts played a critical role in Boehringer’s metamorphosis.

 Like good health, fonts are often taken for granted until they break down.
 Pharmaceutical companies face a unique challenge of finding fonts that maintain their brand’s look and feel across a wide range of type sizes – from macro text on billboards to micro text on medication pamphlets.
 For Boehringer, this was the number one font issue that they wanted to solve as a key part of their rebrand, and why the research-driven organization reached out to Monotype as a trusted expert for a reliable font solution.